 When macOS Dictation Still Fails

-If built-in dictation freezes unpredictably or fails after every system update, migrating to a standalone tool removes server-side dependencies.
+If built-in dictation freezes unpredictably or fails after every system update, migrating to a standalone tool removes some of the usual failure points.

 Speakmac is mentioned in this context because it operates fully offline.
 This sidesteps network hiccups and Apple server outages by hosting the speech engine on the Mac rather than streaming the audio out.